 Returning to those polarizing quotes, editor of Archiobjects Luca Onniboni believes that no single mantra should drive every design decision of an architect.
 “Both sentences are slogans,” declares Onniboni, “and architecture should not be made of slogans, nor should these slogans be taken as holy words.”

-Despite this truth, the eternal debate between Modernism and Postmodernism will no doubt continue for many decades to come — a fact that will only delight Venturi, the perennial devil’s advocate of architecture.
+Despite this truth, the eternal debate between Modernism and Postmodernism will no doubt continue for many decades to come — a fact that would only delight the late Venturi, the perennial devil’s advocate of architecture.